 The USCLAP Submission Form can be found HERE.

 Project Scope for USCLAP Competition:

-The class project competition is for undergraduate students who conduct projects as part of an introductory or intermediate level statistics course.
+The class project competition is for undergraduate students who conduct projects as part of an introductory or intermediate level statistics or data science course.
 Most projects submitted to the USCLAP competition involve analyzing real data using existing statistical techniques.
 Students may choose any topic on which to conduct a study and students may use existing data or collect their own.